oserranom/oserranom/README.md

 My previous experience in the pharmaceutical sector has given me a different perspective to approach problems with creativity and analytical thinking, but today my true drive is technology and software development.

-I strongly believe in collaboration and deeply understanding each project’s needs to bring real value.
+I enjoy collaborating and turning ideas into real projects.
 If you have a challenge or idea you want to pursue, let’s talk and build something great together!

 <p align="center">
   <a href="https://www.linkedin.com/in/oserranom/">